Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Main Results

-where $k_\epsilon^{(N)}(x,x_i) = \mathbb{E}_{Q^\star_N}[u(x)Y_i]$, and $K_\epsilon^{(N)} = \left(\mathbb{E}_{Q^\star_N}[Y_iY_j]\right)_{ij} \in \PD^{m}$ is invertible.
-Similar finite-dimensional duality results have been established in~\cite{ref:nguyen2019bridging,ref:shafieezadeh2018wasserstein}, but with a different definition of the Wasserstein distance and the ambiguity set.
-The rest of the proof then argues that the error of approximations is negligible as the dimension $N$ grows to infinity.
-In particular, one intermediate result we rely on in Section~\ref{sec:numerics} is the following. \begin{proposition}[Approximation of objective values] Let $\phi^\star_N$ be the (unique) solution to the min-max problem in~\eqref{eq:finitedimdualitymain}, and $Q^\star_N$ be the (unique) solution to the max-min problem in~\eqref{eq:finitedimdualitymain}.
+\review{Having established the strong duality in finite-dimensions, the rest of the proof then argues that the left hand side of the relaxation~\eqref{eq:thmstrongdualityregress_revision_left} can be upper bounded by the value of the finite-dimensional min-max problem with an error of $o(1)$, and the right hand side of the relaxation~\eqref{eq:thmstrongdualityregress_revision_right} can be lower bounded by the value of the finite-dimensional max-min problem.
+Therefore, as the dimension $N$ grows to infinity, the approximation error becomes negligible.
+This limiting argument is a key technical novelty, which is achieved by a careful analysis of the tail modes of the spectral decomposition. } We state one intermediate result that guarantees the approximation of objective values. \begin{proposition}[Approximation of objective values] Let $\phi^\star_N$ be the (unique) solution to the min-max problem in~\eqref{eq:finitedimdualitymain}, and $Q^\star_N$ be the (unique) solution to the max-min problem in~\eqref{eq:finitedimdualitymain}.
 We have

 asymptotically as the number of basis vectors in the approximation tends to infinity, i.e., as $N\to\infty$. \end{proposition}